Clark-zhang/llm-chat-history-plugin/README.md

 1. Opening the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
 2. Running the command: "LLMChatHistory: Save Chat History Now"

+### Search Chat History

+You can search through all your saved conversations:
+1. Opening the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
+2. Running the command: "LLMChatHistory: Search Chat History"
+3. Enter your search keywords
+4. Select from the matching conversations found
+5. The file will open with the first match highlighted

+### ☁️ Cloud Sync (Optional)

+**NEW in v0.3.0!** Sync your chat history to the cloud:

+#### Quick Start
+1. Enable cloud sync: `chatHistory.cloudSync.enabled = true`
+2. Click the cloud icon in status bar to login/register
+3. Your chat history will automatically sync to the cloud!

+#### Commands
+- `LLMChatHistory: Login to Cloud` - Login or register an account
+- `LLMChatHistory: Logout from Cloud` - Logout from cloud
+- `LLMChatHistory: Sync to Cloud Now` - Manually sync now

+#### Features
+- 🔐 **Secure**: End-to-end encrypted sync
+- 🔄 **Auto Sync**: Automatically syncs new conversations
+- 📱 **Cross-Device**: Access your history from anywhere
+- 🌍 **Multi-Language**: Full i18n support (EN/ZH)

+#### For Developers (Debug Mode)
+If you're developing or testing locally:
+1. Enable debug mode: `chatHistory.cloudSync.debugMode = true`
+2. Set your local server: `chatHistory.cloudSync.debugServerUrl = "http://192.168.56.101:9999"`
+3. The extension will use your custom server instead of the official one

 ### Viewing History

 The generated Markdown files are optimized for direct viewing: